akarmarkar/FlowLogsAnalyzer/README.md

 3. The input file as well as the file containing tag mappings are plain text (ascii) files.
 4. If there is an error parsing a record, that record is skipped.
 5. Order of printing the output does not matter.
+6. The tag mappings are dest port,protocol,tag and this header information is the first line of the file(so its ignored)

 How to compile/run the program:
 - Checkout the github repository.